Question regarding basement walls efflorescence;

 that.

-It is very important in these applications that you wash surface with TSP and then
+It is very important in these applications that you wash surface with TSP and

 rinse with clear water for your preparation.
 Then wire brush any areas of